 Integrated Watershed Management

-watershed basis, taking into account social, economic and environmental issues, as well as local community interests and issues such as the impacts of growth and climate change.
+Integrated watershed management is the process of managing human activities and natural resources on a watershed basis, taking into account social, economic and environmental issues, local community interests and issues such as the impacts of development and climate change.

 - improved water quality and quantity